Munira Mirza: Views on multiculturalism and racism

 Regarding the Windrush scandal, Mirza claimed that "the real lesson is not one of racism, as in the deliberate targeting of ethnic minority groups, rather it is that the process of immigration enforcement needs to be improved".

+In an article for the right libertarian Spiked magazine in 2017, Munira Mirza stated that she sees institutional racism as "a perception more than a reality".

 In June 2020, following the George Floyd protests, Mirza was asked to establish the Commission on Race and Ethnic Disparities.
 Her involvement attracted controversy, given her doubts about the existence of institutional racism and her criticism of previous reports on race relations.

 Personal life

 In 2008, Mirza married Conservative political advisor Dougie Smith.
 They have a son, Robbie (born 2013).